AjeetDvops/career_options_for_MCA_Fresher/README.md

-This repository serves as a guide for MCA (Master of Computer Applications) graduates to explore various career paths in the IT sector, along with required skills to get started.
+This repository serves as a guide for BCA/MCA/BE/B.Tech/BSc graduates to explore various career paths in the IT sector, along with required skills to get started.

 ---